WPChill/strong-testimonials/readme.txt

 **Show testimonials** with a variety of shortcodes or in a widget with transition effects.

-**Collect testimonials** through a form with selectable anti-spam measures.
+**Collect testimonials** through a customizable form with anti-spam options.

-**Manage testimonials** just like posts and pages, including Featured Images.
-Organize into categories for use in shortcodes and widgets.
+**Manage testimonials** just like posts and pages, including Featured Images and Categories.

+= What's New in Version 1.7 =

+* Finally!
+Custom fields.
+Change the testimonial submission form to meet your needs.
+Change which client fields appear underneath each testimonial.

 = What's New in Version 1.6 =

 * Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
 Nice!

+* Fixed a conflict with other plugins or themes also using the Cycle jQuery plugin.

 = What's New in Version 1.5 =

-* A frequently requested feature, a **shortcode for cycling testimonials** on a page just like the widget.
-AKA slider, fader, rotator.
+* A frequently requested feature, a **shortcode for rotating testimonials** on a page just like the widget.
+AKA slider, fader, cycler.
 * Improved reCAPTCHA error handling.
 * Correct text domain use (getting ready for i18n).
 * Bug fixes